-Masahiro Yamamura, 62, has been a director since May 2012.
-Mr. Yamamura is General Manager of the semiconductor business division of Hitachi, a position he has held since 2011.
+Masahiro Yamamura, 63, has been a director since May 2012.
+Mr. Yamamura is President of Hitachi Power Semiconductor Device, Ltd., a position he has held since May 2014.
+He previously served as General Manager of the semiconductor business division of Hitachi from 2011 until May 2014.
 In 2010, he served Hitachi as Corporate Officer, while also overseeing HGST as Chairman across 2010 and 2011.
 Prior to that, in 2009, Mr. Yamamura was President of Hitachi Global Storage Technologies Japan, Ltd., a subsidiary of HGST, after having joined the company in 2008 on assignment as Senior Vice President and advisor to the Chief Executive Officer.
 Previously, he served Renesas Technology Corporation as Executive General Manager and Managing Officer, and later as Director, Chairman, and Chief Executive Officer of Renesas Technology (Shanghai) Co., Ltd. Mr. Yamamura began his career with Hitachi in the semiconductor department.

 Mr. Yamamura brings to the Board of Directors senior executive leadership experience with Hitachi, one of our largest stockholders, which provides a valuable perspective to our Board of Directors.
-He has significant experience in the hard drive market from his years of service to HGST, providing the Board of Directors with a unique perspective on this newly acquired business.
+He has significant experience in the hard drive market from his years of service to HGST, providing the Board of Directors with a unique perspective on HGST.
 He also brings significant experience with conducting business in Asia, including China and Japan, two critical geographic regions for our company following the acquisition of HGST.
 We believe these experiences, qualifications, attributes and skills qualify Mr. Yamamura to serve as a member of our Board of Directors.